-Additionally, you should also check what is exactly covered under your two-wheeler insurance policy.
+Additionally, you should also check what is exactly covered under your two wheeler insurance policy.
 This will help you evaluate your financial risks in case of accidents/mishaps and is useful in working out an approximate cost of premiums and what you can expect in the cover.
-Basically, there are two main kinds of policies available for two-wheeler insurance-
+Basically, there are two main kinds of policies available for two wheeler insurance:##1) Third Party Liability

 OD or own damage includes loss or damage to vehicle due to natural and man-made calamities.
 As the name suggests, this policy gives you a comprehensive coverage option.